Our Team & Therapists

 Diploma in Early Childhood Development and Education (Specialising in Chinese Language)

-Krystal graduated from the National Institute of Early Childhood Development in Ngee Ann Polytechnic, with a Diploma in Early Childhood Development and Education (Specialising in Chinese Language).
-With a deep passion for working with young children, her training equipped her with skills to nurture children's growth across all developmental areas; socio-emotional, motor, language, and cognitive.
-She believes in creating joyful and meaningful learning experiences that help children feel confident and supported.
+Krystal graduated from the National Institute of Early Childhood Development at Ngee Ann Polytechnic with a Diploma in Early Childhood Development and Education (Specialising in Chinese Language).
+With a deep passion for working with young children, her training has equipped her with the skills to support children’s growth across all developmental domains, including socio-emotional, motor, language, and cognitive development.
+She believes in creating joyful, engaging, and meaningful learning experiences that help children feel confident, supported, and motivated to learn.

-Krystal has taken part in the SHINE Children & Youth Services reading programme, where she worked closely with children with special needs and learning difficulties, strengthening their language and reading abilities.
-She also volunteers regularly, tutoring children from underprivileged backgrounds, using various engaging teaching methods to support them academically.
+Krystal has participated in the SHINE Children & Youth Services reading programme, where she worked closely with children with special needs and learning difficulties, supporting them in strengthening their language and reading skills.
+In addition, she volunteers regularly by tutoring children from underprivileged backgrounds, using creative and adaptive teaching approaches to support their academic progress.

-Through her combined academic and volunteer experiences, Krystal has developed a strong understanding of children’s individual needs and the importance of patience, care, and creativity in early education.
-She looks forward to making a positive difference in the lives of the children and families she works with.
+Through her academic training and hands-on volunteer experiences, Krystal has developed a strong understanding of children’s diverse needs and the importance of patience, empathy, and creativity in early childhood education.
+She is committed to making a positive difference in the lives of the children and families she works with, and strives to create a nurturing and inclusive environment where every child can thrive.